kyuuurina/scholarspace/docs/BRANCHING GUIDELINES.md

 1. Deployment to production is scheduled for every Wednesday to address pending pull requests.

-2. If there are feature branches that are no longer needed, you can delete them locally and remotely:
+2. If there are feature branches that are no longer needed after completing pull requests, you can delete them locally and remotely:
    - Delete locally:
      ```shell
      git branch -d feature/<initials>/<user-story-code>